t3-team/turiyasills-docs-forked/docs/features/assessment-platform.md

-# 🛠️ Turiyaskills Assessment Platform Features
+# 🛠️ Turiyaskills Assessment App Features

 Welcome to the Turiyaskills assessment platform!
 This guide walks you through powerful features available in SMARTEVAL (quiz-based assessments) and ASSESS360 (survey-based assessments).
 Learn how to build secure, AI-powered assessments and generate insightful reports effortlessly.